POCUMTUCK STATE OF MIND

 The Sahel: Compound Collapse

-The Sahel spans approximately five thousand kilometers across sub-Saharan Africa with a population of approximately one hundred and fifty million.
+The Sahel spans approximately five thousand kilometers across sub-Saharan Africa with a population of approximately one hundred and fifty million people.
+It demonstrates compound collapse across all seven layers simultaneously.
 Layer 1 economic failure: colonial borders severed traditional pastoral mobility corridors.
 Layer 2: organized armed violence from jihadist organizations and intercommunal conflict.
 Layer 3: Sahara advancing forty-eight kilometers per decade, rainfall becoming more variable and intense.
-Layer 4: states unable to deliver basic services lose legitimacy, the vacuum filled by armed actors, military coups in Mali (2021), Burkina Faso (2022), and Niger (2023).
+Layer 4: states unable to deliver basic services lose legitimacy, with military coups in Mali (2021), Burkina Faso (2022), and Niger (2023).
 Layer 5: one of the world's youngest populations with few economic pathways that allow aspiration to be pursued without departure.
-Layer 6: intercommunal governance systems weakened, oral transmission networks disrupted.
-Layer 7: pandemic vulnerability from chronic malnutrition and immune suppression — invisible to both Layer 2 and Layer 3 analysis but decisive for intervention sequencing.
+Layer 6: intercommunal governance systems weakened, oral transmission networks disrupted by displacement and violence.
+Layer 7: pandemic vulnerability from chronic malnutrition and immune suppression, invisible to both Layer 2 and Layer 3 analysis but decisive for intervention sequencing.
 Single-layer interventions fail here.
 The framework requires simultaneous multi-layer response.

 Central America: The Aspiration-Capability Gap

 The Northern Triangle drives northward migration not primarily from poverty but from a structural failure that Layer 5 names precisely: communities with significant human capital — education, skills, entrepreneurial ambition — living in states whose economic, governance, and safety structures make the realization of those aspirations impossible within the home community.
-The extortion economy captures thirty percent of small business revenue as parallel taxation — simultaneously a Layer 1 and Layer 4 failure.
-Layer 7 operates through the chronic somatic load of sustained extortion threat, invisible to a six-layer analysis but decisive for understanding why health intervention must accompany economic and governance reform rather than following it.
+The extortion economy captures thirty percent of small business revenue as parallel taxation, which is simultaneously a Layer 1 and Layer 4 failure.
+Layer 7 operates through the chronic somatic load of sustained extortion threat — invisible to a six-layer analysis but decisive for understanding why health intervention must accompany economic and governance reform rather than following it.

 Bangladesh: Climate Tipping Points